Hoverth/wayland-virtual-keyboards/README.md

 - Ability to change the window's opacity
 - Ability to be shown even when there isn't a text input active (i.e. an always shown setting)
+- Support for differing key sizes (touchscreen users need bigger keys, whereas mice users need smaller keys so they can still see most of the screen)

 ### Desktop OSK Examples